 Vendors recommend taking down the trampoline in the fall, just before the winter so snow can’t do any harm to your trampoline.
 You can hire any local trampoline assembly and disassembly professional or do it yourself.

-What Is the Winterization of Trampoline?
+What is the Winterization of Trampoline?

 Trampoline winterization refers to preparing your trampoline to keep the trampoline safe and clean during cold weather.
 This is a special trampoline winter maintenance to protect your trampoline in the chill.